Jeffery-Zhou/Jeffery-Zhou.github.io/_pages/about.md

 Before that, I worked at <a href='https://www.romi-lab.org/'>The Robotic and Machine Intelligence Lab</a>, and obtained my `Ph.D. degree in Robotics` from Hong Kong Polytechnic University, under the supervision of <a href='https://www.polyu.edu.hk/me/david/'> Dr. David Navarro-Alarcon</a>.

 In 2021, I worked as a visiting Ph.D. student at <a href='https://www.kth.se/is/rpl/about-rpl'> The Robotics, Perception and Learning Lab </a>, KTH, under the supervision of <a href='https://www.csc.kth.se/~danik/'> Prof. Danica Kragic </a>.
-Furthermore, I also worked with <a href='https://jihong-zhu.github.io/'> Dr. Jihong Zhu </a>, <a href='https://www.lirmm.fr/andrea-cherubini/'>Prof. Andrea Cherubini</a>, and <a href='https://www.polyu.edu.hk/ise/people/academic-staff/pai-zheng/'> Prof. Pai Zheng </a>.
+Furthermore, I also worked with <a href='https://www.polyu.edu.hk/ise/people/academic-staff/pai-zheng/'> Prof. Pai Zheng </a>, <a href='https://irmv.sjtu.edu.cn/wanghesheng'> Prof. Hesheng Wang </a>, <a href='https://jihong-zhu.github.io/'> Dr. Jihong Zhu </a> and <a href='https://people.uwe.ac.uk/Person/CharlieYang'> Dr. Charlie Yang </a> during my Ph.D. study.

 Prior to PolyU, I have two years with Tencent as an algorithm engineer, and one year with Discover Financial Service as a senior data analyst.
 Before that, I received my Master's degree from the School of Software Engineering, Tongji University in 2017 with The Outstanding Graduate honor, under the supervision of Prof. Yan Liu.

 I enjoy research at the intersection of Robotics, Machine Learning, and Computer Vision applied to problems in Robotic Manipulation.
-My research interests include `deformable object manipulation`, `robot learning`, and `task and motion planning`.
+My research interests include `deformable object manipulation`, `robot cognition`, and `task and motion planning`.
 My ultimate goal is to develop robots with human-like cognition and manipulation abilities.

 <u><strong>My ultimate research goal 🌈</strong> is to <strong> develop robots 🤖 with human-like cognition 🧠 and manipulation 🦾 abilities.</strong></u>